The social media holiday calendar your IT business should be celebrating on social media!

 March 17th – St. Patrick’s Day:

 Countries all across the globe enjoy the festivities of St. Paddy’s Day.
-The first St. Patrick’s Day parade in Tokyo was in 1992 and has been celebrated each year since then.
+The first St. Patrick’s Day parade in Tokyo was in 1992 and has been celebrated yearly since then.
 In Australia, all of March is a festival month with many days incorporating the St. Patrick’s Day theme.

 This is a huge event for your social media holiday calendar.
 Firstly, March 31st is the annual day to backup and better protect your data.
 Moreover, it’s the day for educating your customers about the importance of data backup.
-Furthermore, make sure you’ve got this date marked in your calendar and are planning content around it too.
+Furthermore, ensure you’ve got this date marked in your calendar and are planning content around it.
 Don’t hesitate to start planning a few days or weeks in advance.

 April 1st – April Fool: